Seneca-Scholars/SS-Status-C6/status.md

+## 08/06/25
+Josh's last day was today.
+The cohort went to Whirlyball, and had a great time.
+I did pretty good if I do say so myself, and I did score a goal so BOOM.
+Two members of C4 joined us, Aria and Tonya, while the others went to a Cubs game for intern appreciation day
+(which was last week).
+The last days are dawning upon me, so I want to continue to enjoy these last two weeks in office, but still being productive with my time--to be honest, I won't touch another piece of code for at least 2 weeks after, so let me lock in for a bit.
+Rena's last day in office was also today, but I couldn't see her.
+So we will hopefully get to spend time Friday.
+Excited to start on the project.`

 ## 08/05/25
 Nell and Wajiw announced the C6 project-Scholar Scout!
 I love this idea, considering I did help come up with it.
 Luckily, I had great counselors and access to resources in high school, but not all Chicagoans have that luxury, so I am excited to see where this goes.